 Max Paul Friedman is a writer and a history professor at American University in Washington, DC.
 His book, Nazis and Good Neighbors: The United States Campaign against the Germans of Latin America in World War II (2003) won the Herbert Hoover Book Prize in U.S. History.

 David Kipen is a freelance book critic and founder of Libros Schmibros, a lending library and used bookshop in Los Angeles.
 He is the former Director of National Reading Initiatives at the National Endowment for the Arts, where he oversaw The Big Read, and a former book critic for the San Francisco Chronicle.
 Kipen is the author of The Schreiber Theory: A Radical Rewrite of American Film History (2006).

 Alice McDermott is the author of the 1998 National Book Award winner for fiction, Charming Billy.
-Such other books as A Bigamist's Daughter (1982), That Night (1987) and After This (2006) have also enjoyed critical success and a wide readership.
+Such other books as A Bigamist's Daughter (1982), That Night (1987) After This (2006) and Someone (2013) have also enjoyed critical success and a wide readership.
 She is the Richard A. Macksey professor of writing at Johns Hopkins University.

 E. Ethelbert Miller has been the Director of the African American Resource Center at Howard University since 1974.
 His poetry collections include Whispers, Secrets and Promises (1998) and How We Sleep on the Nights We Don't Make Love (2004).
 Miller has written two memoirs: Fathering Words: The Making of an African American Writer (2000) and The 5th Inning (2009).